-\$1,975,000 AMARILLO INDEPENDENT SCHOOL DISTRICT (A political subdivision of the State of Texas located in Potter and Randall Counties, Texas) Unlimited Tax School Building Bonds, Series 2018A
+\$51,235,000 AMARILLO INDEPENDENT SCHOOL DISTRICT (A political subdivision of the State of Texas located in Potter and Randall Counties, Texas) Unlimited Tax School Building Bonds, Series 2018

-Dated Date: February 15, 2018 Due: February 1, as shown on the inside cover page
+Dated Date: January 15, 2018

+Due: February 1, as shown on the inside cover page

-The Amarillo Independent School District Unlimited Tax School Building Bonds, Series 2018A (the "Bonds") are being issued pursuant to the Constitution and general laws of the State of Texas, particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), an election held in the District on November 7, 2017 and the order adopted by the Board of Trustees (the "Bond Order") on December 18, 2017.
-As permitted by Chapter 1371, the Board, in the Bond Order delegated the authority to certain District officials (the "Pricing Officer") to execute a pricing certificate establishing the pricing terms for the Bonds (the "Pricing Certificate") (the Pricing Certificate, together with the Bond Order, are collectively referred to herein as the "Order").
-The Pricing Certificate was executed by the Chief Financial Officer of the District on February 8, 2018, which completed the sale of the Bonds.
+The Amarillo Independent School District Unlimited Tax School Building Bonds, Series 2018 (the "Bonds") are being issued pursuant to the Constitution and general laws of the State of Texas particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, Chapter 1371, Texas Government Code, as amended, an election held in the District on November 7, 2017 and an order (the "Bond Order") authorizing the issuance of the Bonds adopted by the Board of Trustees (the "Board") on December 18, 2017.
+In the Bond Order, the Board delegated the authority to certain District officials to execute approval of a pricing certificate establishing the pricing terms for the Bonds (the "Pricing Certificate") (the Pricing Certificate, together with the Bond Order, are collectively referred to herein as the "Order").
+The Pricing Certificate was executed by the Chief Financial Officer of the District on January 16, 2018, which completed the sale of the Bonds.
 The Bonds are payable as to principal and interest from the proceeds of an ad valorem tax levied annually, without legal limit as to rate or amount, against all taxable property located within the Amarillo Independent School District (the "District").
 The District has received conditional approval from the Texas Education Agency for the Bonds to be guaranteed under the State of Texas Permanent School Fund Guarantee Program (hereinafter defined), which guarantee will automatically become effective when the Attorney General of Texas approves the Bonds.
 (See "THE BONDS - Permanent School Fund Guarantee" and "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM").

-Interest on the Bonds will accrue from the Dated Date specified above and will be payable on August 1, 2018 and each February 1 and August 1 thereafter, until stated maturity.
+Interest on the Bonds will accrue from the Dated Date specified above and will be payable on February 1 and August 1 of each year, commencing August 1, 2018, until stated maturity or prior redemption.
 The Bonds will be issued in fully registered form in principal denominations of \$5,000 or any integral multiple thereof.
 Principal of the Bonds will be payable by the Paying Agent/Registrar, which initially is BOKF, NA, Dallas, Texas (the "Paying Agent/Registrar"), upon presentation and surrender of the Bonds for payment.
-Interest on the Bonds is payable by check dated as of the interest payment date and mailed by the Paying Agent/Registrar to the registered owners as shown on the records of the Paying Agent/Registrar on the Record Date, as defined herein.
+Interest on the Bonds is payable by check dated as of the interest payment date and mailed by the Paying Agent/Registrar to the registered owners as shown on the records of the Paying Agent/Registrar on the close of business as of the fifteenth business day of the month next preceding each interest payment date.

-The District intends to utilize the Book-Entry-Only System of The Depository Trust Company ("DTC").
+The District intends to utilize the Book-Entry-Only System of The Depository Trust Company New York, New York ("DTC").
 Such Book-Entry-Only System will affect the method and timing of payment and the method of transfer of the Bonds.
 (See "BOOK-ENTRY-ONLY SYSTEM").

-Proceeds from the sale of the Bonds will be used for (i) the acquisition, construction, renovation and equipment of school buildings in the District, including providing school facility security improvements and the purchase of necessary sites for school buildings, and (ii) paying the costs of issuing the Bonds.
+Proceeds from the sale of the Bonds will be used for (i) the acquisition, construction, renovation and equipment of school buildings in the District, including providing school facility security improvements and the purchase of necessary sites for school buildings, and (ii) to pay the costs of issuing the Bonds.
 (See "THE BONDS - Authorization and Purpose").